emmajanedrews/base-template/_posts/2017-11-17-10-reasons-this-holiday-season-is-a-great-time-to-sell-your-home.md

 6. Buyers have more time to look during the holidays than they do during the workweek.&nbsp;

-5. Buyers are more emotional during the holidays.
+5.&nbsp; are more emotional during the holidays.
 This makes buyers more likely to pay your price.

 4. Houses show much better when they’re decorated for the holidays.&nbsp;